 One trainee was keen to emphasise the “non-hierarchical feel to the firm” which they put down to the partners, who are “approachable and encourage you to ask questions and are happy to give feedback”.

 The social life received mixed reviews – although that’s probably to be expected in light of the pandemic.
 There was general agreement that it was “fairly good” but varies “depending on office location”.
 If you’re wondering which of the five, one trainee was confident that the “Bristol office is the place to be”.
 Trainees can also expect to spend time with their “close knit” cohort beyond office hours.
 “We are all close friends outside of the training contract and work which is such a lovely thing, especially as some of us have moved to a new city not knowing anyone to start the TC,” said one trainee.

 Thrings may be without a canteen but the firm does have a range of perks on offer.
 Lawyers can choose up to three benefits each year, ranging from private medical insurance, dental care packages and holiday exchange.
 Each member of staff also gets the day off on their birthday and wedding day.

-Whilst there is “no bonus scheme”, one trainee reported that “our team achieved our billing target and were given an extra half-days holiday” which was one of a few “frequent little rewards throughout the year”.
+While there is “no bonus scheme”, one trainee reported that “our team achieved our billing target and were given an extra half-day’s holiday” which was one of a few “frequent little rewards throughout the year”.

-Some of the more interesting work Thrings has been involved in includes advising Matches Fashion on a lease of two floors of the Shard, advising Kathryn Sargent (the first female tailor on Savile Row) on setting up a store; advising on the acquisition of Wild & Wolf, the manufacturer for fashion brands Ted Baker and Orla Kiely, as well as toy products Scrabble, Mr Men and The Gruffalo; acting for one of the UK’s largest soft fruit suppliers to supermarkets, including Waitrose, Co-op and Asda; and advising on the crowdfunded purchase of an Exeter-based student property.
+Some of the more interesting work Thrings has been involved in includes advising Matches Fashion on a lease of two floors of the Shard; advising Kathryn Sargent (the first female tailor on Savile Row) on setting up a store; advising on the acquisition of Wild & Wolf, the manufacturer for fashion brands Ted Baker and Orla Kiely, as well as toy products Scrabble, Mr Men and The Gruffalo; acting for one of the UK’s largest soft fruit suppliers to supermarkets, including Waitrose, Co-op and Asda; and advising on the crowdfunded purchase of an Exeter-based student property.